state-less/react-server-docs-md/src/pages/index.md

 ## [Why React Server?](/why)

-The main benefit of React is to write highly maintainable and _reusable_ code which can be scaled to large projects.
-Its component driven approach naturally imposes a modular architecture which aids decoupling and modularization while a reactive coding style promotes readability and a clean architecture.
+One benefit of React is to write maintainable and reusable components which can be scaled to large projects.
+The declarative nature promotes readability and its component driven approach naturally imposes a modular architecture which in turn aids decoupling and modularization while a reactive lifecycle provides a linear flow of data, enabling a clean architecture.

 This principle has been proven in the real world by React being a state of the art solution to SPA's being deployed in production ever so often.
 Based on experience it has been an excellent tool for crafting re-usable, high quality components.